 If the volume of the sample is insufficient to repeat (QNS), that fact should be reported along with the result.

-There is a separate notification algorithm for the Clinics at RIH.
-Based on the Hospital Service Code or the Ward, we will be directed to a specific Alpha Pager during normal business hours.
-If outside this time frame follow directions as provided.
-See Addendum 1 & 2 following this procedure.
+A notification algorithm has also been developed for the Clinics at TMH and RIH and is located in the Administrative policy 1.8 Communication of Critical Values.

-A similar Grid has also been developed for the Clinics at TMH and is identified as Addendum 3A.
+All steps and footnotes for difficult communication of results can be documented in the patient record as an internal “?” comment which can be helpful in audits and SafetyNet events.

 Highly Atypical Results